hyperledger-gerrit-archive/cello/docs/CONTRIBUTING.md

 $ git config user.email "your email"
 ```

 (Optionally) Setup git-review by inputting your LFID.
 Notice this is only necessary once.
+(Note: git-review will need to be [installed](https://docs.openstack.org/infra/git-review/installation.html#installing-git-review).)
 ```sh
 $ git review -s
 ```